 The deepest lake in Washington is Lake Chelan.
-Lake Chelan is actually the third deepest lake in the United States!
+Lake Chelan is the third-deepest lake in the United States!
 It is even deeper than any of the Great Lakes — even Lake Superior.
 It is located in the foothills of the Cascade Mountains and was formed years ago when the glaciers melted and dragged across the rugged rocks.
-You know how you can take your fingernail and drag it across a piece of chalk and make an indent?
+Do you know how you can take your fingernail and drag it across a piece of chalk and make an indent?
 The rock that was around Lake Chelan was similar, making it easier for the glacier to make a deep, very deep, impression.

 How Deep Is the Deepest Lake in Washington?